nossi-web/cheat-sheets/cheat-sheet-git.md

 	$ git checkout [your-branch]
 	$ git merge dev -m "[message about branch merge]"

+ideally when working on a project, you will have to merge in the changes from someone elses branch. to get a list of all the available branches:

+	$ git branch -r

+then you can check them out locally like this:

+	$ git checkout -b LocalName origin/remoteBranchName

+then follow the merge procedure listed a few commands back.

 To get a list of all the branches, use the following, be aware though, that this is not the norm for larger projects, as in the real world on a full scale web application in production, there will be hundreds of branches. so tread carefully.